Auckland commuters set to return to 33 street roadworks maze

 One of the most prominent projects disrupting the main east to west city centre route, Victoria St, is a cycleway leading from Ponsonby through to Nelson St in the city centre.

-Since Christmas, that four lane arterial route has been done to one lane each way, and on AT's website the project is set for a mid-2020 completion date.
+Since Christmas, that four-lane arterial route has been down to one lane each way, and on AT's website the project is set for a mid-2020 completion date.

-Aside from other existing disruptions such as the City Rail Link work along Albert St and surrounding blocks, another major project is Watercare's work on the Central Interceptor pipeline.
+Aside from other existing disruptions such as the City Rail Link work along Albert St and surrounding blocks, a water project in the central city will be disrupting traffic in Beaumont St, Madden St, Pakenham St West over January and February.

-The Central Interceptor is a $1.2 billion project set to redistribute Auckland central's wastewater to the plant in Mangere via a massive 46 metre deep tunnel.

-The associated work for it in the city centre is currently affecting Alfred St, but over January and February Beaumont St, Madden St, Pakenham St West will also be disrupted.

 And AT has 146 roadworks projects under way or planned across the entire Auckland region.